-We decided to turn that conversation, with a lot of help from our favorite science cartoonist Ed Himelblau, into retro Halloween costumes based on our memories of things we used to do in the lab that don’t seem like such a great idea now.
-Enjoy…and if you have a few retro horror science costume ideas of your own you would like to add, feel free to comment.
+We turned to our favorite science cartoonist, Ed Himelblau, to ask for some retro Halloween costumes based on stories of things that used to be common in the lab that don’t seem like such a great idea now.
+Enjoy…and if you have a few retro horror science costume ideas of your own, please share them.

 Before the days of Wizard®, ReliaPrep®, Maxwell® and other systems, there was cesium chloride.
 You want super clean DNA for an electroporation or transfection?
 Purify it over a cesium chloride gradient.
 Spin it in a swinging bucket rotor in the Sorvall®, then carefully place your tube with its suspended bands of ethidium bromide-stained nucleic acids in a tube holder supported by a ring stand suspended above a UV box all in a dark room.
 While holding the back of the plastic tube with one gloved hand, shove a hypodermic needle through the front—hard enough to puncture the plastic, but not so hard that you stab your hand holding the back of the tube and inject yourself with ethidium bromide-stained DNA from the evil pathogen of your choice while your UV googles fall off and you blind yourself…